 - Health-Related Provisions: A wider variety of health costs may now be covered under one’s medical tax-advantaged account (an HSA, health FSA, MSA, or HRA).
 Health plans and health insurers will be generally required to cover, without cost-sharing, coronavirus protective service and diagnostic testing.
 High-deductible health plans can allow health benefits relating to coronavirus, as well as telemedicine, without a deductible.
 Various procedural requirements apply.
 Further, many non-tax changes also apply to healthcare, and are not discussed in this alert.

 - Changed Environment for High Net Worth Estate Planning: With the decrease in interest rates and asset values, along with the charitable contribution enhancements noted above, high net worth individuals may find the current environment conducive to planning for the avoidance of future estate and gift taxes.
 This is because many powerful wealth transfer techniques operate more effectively in times of depressed interest rates and asset values.

 FFCRA and the CARES Act were enacted quickly in response to COVID-19 and are subject to additional clarification and interpretation by Treasury, IRS, SBA and other federal regulatory agencies.
 The legislation is complex, but creates planning opportunities.

-For information on and assistance with taking advantage of the changed environment for estate planning, please contact any member of the Family Wealth Planning group: Patrick R. McCabe, Richard S. Kinyon, April H. Rox, Charles G. Stephenson, Debra L. Kasper, Sarah M. King, Danielle T. Zaragoza, Florence M. Jao, and Mark E. Mullin.
+For information on and assistance with taking advantage of the changed environment for estate planning, please contact any member of the Family Wealth Planning group: Patrick R. McCabe, Richard S. Kinyon, April H. Rox, Sarah M. King, Danielle T. Zaragoza, Florence M. Jao, and Mark E. Mullin.